ids-s1-19/website/content/home/syllabus.md

 ### Late work policy

 Please review the official University and School policies  [here](https://teaching.maths.ed.ac.uk/main/content-to-be-reused/pgt-and-ug-reusable-content/extensions).
 Late work will not be accepted for homework assignments, labs, and online quizzes.
 Only the work you have completed by the deadline will be marked for those assignments.
 The projects will follow the standard University late work penalty of 5% of the maximum obtainable mark per calendar day up to seven calendar days after the deadline.
 If you intend to submit work late for the project, you must notify the course organizer before the original deadline as well as as soon as the completed work is submitted on GitHub.

-### Moderation and scaling

-Please review the official University and School policies  [here](https://teaching.maths.ed.ac.uk/main/undergraduate/studies/assessment/rules).

-## Academic integrity

-The University takes academic misconduct very seriously and is committed to ensuring that so far as possible it is detected and dealt with appropriately.
-Find out more about the University's official policies around academic misconduct [here](https://teaching.maths.ed.ac.uk/main/content-to-be-reused/pgt-and-ug-reusable-content/academic-misconduct).

-Cheating or plagiarising on assignments, lying about an illness or absence and other forms of academic dishonesty are a breach of trust with classmates and faculty, violate the University policies, and will not be tolerated.
-Such incidences will result in a 0 grade for all parties involved.
-Additionally, there may be penalties to your final class grade along with being reported to the School Academic Misconduct Office.

-*A note on sharing / reusing code:* I am well aware that a huge volume of code is available on the web to solve any number of problems.
-Unless I explicitly tell you not to use something the course's policy is that you may make use of any online resources (e.g. StackOverflow) but you must explicitly cite where you obtained any code you directly use (or use as inspiration).
-Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.
-On individual assignments you may not directly share code with another student in this class, and on team assignments you may not directly share code with another team in this class.
-Except for the take home exams, you are welcome to discuss the problems together and ask for advice, but you may not send or make use of code from another team.
-On the take home exams all communication with classmates is explicitly forbidden.